cables-gl/cables/src/ops/base/Ops.Audio.BPMTap/Ops.Audio.BPMTap.md

 ### bpm

-The calculated `bpm`-value, based on you taps.
+The calculated `bpm`-value, based on your taps.